Jari2647/FinalProject/README.md

 The MicroSD card is accessed through the SDBlockDevice API in Mbed OS6.

+The MicroSD card is read by FATFileSystem API in Mbed OS6.

 The device is built upon a 3D printed breadboard box by Thingiverse user lorddeath. https://www.thingiverse.com/thing:4824137/files
 ![image](https://github.com/user-attachments/assets/0f36474b-651d-4516-93ad-d121b58af7b8)